Black Farmers and Climate Adaptation

 • Sustainable Communities: ethnic differences/cultural and demographic change, local and regional food systems, Black farmers

 Farmers’ livelihoods are tied to agriculture and thus are particularly vulnerable to the impacts of climate change.
 Farmers in the United States are already being affected by climate change impacts such as intense precipitation and/or drier and warmer weather conditions.
 Not all farmers are equally affected by climate impacts as farmers' climate change adaptation and resilience are influenced by access to resources, which are unevenly distributed.
 For Black farmers, vulnerability to climate change is exacerbated by years of institutional racial discrimination and limited access to financial and technical resources.
-Farmer climate adaptation research has not examined how Black farmers are adapting to climate change or how they are accessing information on climate change.
-Research examining the human dimensions of climate adaptation suggests that social networks play an important role in how farmers cope with climate change.
-Given the history of Black farmers with discrimination, social networks will likely play an even more salient role in their coping strategies.
-This study is rooted in rural sociology and draws on social capital theory to examine the role that social networks play in Black farmers’ adaptation to climate change.
-More specifically, the study aims to answers the following questions: 1) How are Black farmers experiencing and adapting to climate change?
-2) How are Black farmers using their social networks to increase their resilience to climate change?
+Farmer climate adaptation research has not examined how Black farmers are experiencing and adapting to climate change.
+This study examines Black farmers’ experiences and responses to climate change.
+More specifically, the study aims to answer the following question: How are Black farmers experiencing and adapting to climate change?

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.